 For those who enjoy using rewards credit cards, optimizing each purchase, and keeping close track of points or miles in different programs, having multiple credit cards can be an effective way to maximize rewards and travel perks.

-However, it can be hard to keep track of all those programs and card details.
+But it can be hard to keep track of all those programs and card details.
 Even if having many credit cards doesn’t negatively impact your credit scores, it could have other financial implications if you don’t keep a careful watch over your various accounts.

-Here are some questions you may want to consider before applying for multiple rewards cards:
+Here are some questions you may want to consider before applying for multiple rewards cards.

 - Will fees eat into the value of owning multiple cards?
 Some people close or downgrade card accounts to avoid paying annual fees.
 Others find the value they get from the credit card’s benefits or rewards program is worth the fee.
 If you have too many cards to manage, you could wind up paying a ton in fees without making great use of the individual cards.